Svalorzen/CppCopyProposal/README.md

 In case of collisions between the new member function definitions, the new type is ill-formed.

-A similar approach is taken for member attributes, with the single exception that if they perfectly match in number, name, type, order and visibility in all type-bases, then the type-clone gets them directly, and there is no error.
+The same is true for member attributes, with the single exception that if they perfectly match in number, name, type, order and visibility in all type-bases, then they are merged in type-clone, which receives a single set of all of them, and there is no error.

 All method implementations for the type-clone would be the same as those from the type-base it comes from.
 The type-clone would inherit from the same classes